How To Remove Blood From Pillow Case? | Stain-Busting Secrets

 Step 3: Use Enzyme-based Detergent Soak

-Enzymes in specialized detergents break down protein chains found in blood.
+Enzymes in specialized detergents help break down protein chains found in blood.
 Fill a basin with cold water and add an appropriate amount of enzyme detergent according to package instructions.

 After soaking, gently rub the stained area between your fingers to encourage loosening of remaining residue.
+Protease enzymes are especially useful because they help break down complex protein stains like blood, which is why many laundry products use enzymes for protein-based stains and soils.

 Step 4: Treat Stubborn Stains With Hydrogen Peroxide or Lemon Juice